bigandy/11ty-site/src/cv.md

 <h2 id="relevant-experience">Relevant Experience</h2>

-<p>Here are a selection of the sites, app and browser extension that I have made:</p>
+<p>Here is a selection of the sites, app and browser extensions that I have made:</p>

 <ul class="cv-portfolio-list">
 	<li>